elastic/integrations/packages/system/docs/README.md

 ### Load

-The System `load` metricset provides load statistics.
+The System `load` dataset provides load statistics.

-This metricset is available on:
+This dataset is available on:

 - FreeBSD
 - Linux